markosiilak/processwire-jira-tasks/Readme.md

 3. Create, update, and sync tasks between systems
 4. Filter tasks by status, priority, or assignee
 5. Add comments and update task status
+6. Export filtered tasks or reports to Excel spreadsheets

 ## Requirements